 The cold winter air calls for warm layers like scarves, sweaters, and thermals on your body and, similarly, thick, heavy-duty moisturizers on your face.
 Easy right?
 Well, for oily and combination skin types, it can be a bit more complicated.
-Using intense moisturizers can cause clogged pores, irritation, and sensitivity.
+Using intense moisturizers might cause clogged pores, irritation, and sensitivity.
 But what to do?

 I reached out to two top New York–based dermatologists (they're used to that dry, biting winter weather) for help.
 Each recommended their favorite moisturizers that are both seriously hydrating and safe for acne-prone skin.
 Keep scrolling for the best options, according to the experts.